RoySegall/django-tivol/README.md

 # Tivol
-Welcome to Tivol.
+Welcome to `Tivol`.
 You probably wonder to your self "what's this Django app do?".
 Let's start with a scenario.
 You created your Django site, or backend and you start to insert data which you can work with.
 After a while two things came up:
 1. Someone new joined your team and the new guy has no data to work with
 2. You set up a CI with selenium and you need to run e2e tests which means you need to create data during the tests